Revant-Annam/RISC-V_vsd_AR_week4/Tasks/README.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/e0707557-917d-4a8b-9134-652def811045" />
 <p align ="center"> $I_d$ v/s $V_{ds}$ cut off mode (current is in nA)</p>

-1.  **Cutoff Region:** At very low values of $V_{gs}$ the current should be very low which is true as we can see in the 3rd plot.
+1.  **Cutoff Region:** As shown in the third plot, the current is very low at very low values of $V_{gs}$, which is the expected behavior.
 2.  **Linear / Triode Region:** At low values of $V_{ds}$ (2nd plot), the drain current ($I_d$) increases sharply and almost linearly with $V_{ds}$.
 3.  **Saturation Region:** As $V_{ds}$ increases beyond a certain point ($V_{ds}$ > $V_{gs}$ - $V_{t}$ ), the drain current begins to flatten and becomes largely independent of $V_{ds}$.
 Here, the transistor acts as a voltage-controlled current source, where the current is primarily determined by $V_{gs}$.
 This is the primary operating region for digital switching.
-Here we can also observe that the current is slightly linear which is expected due to **channel length modulation**
+Here we can also observe a slight positive slope in the current, which is an expected effect of channel length modulation.

 ### Tabulated Results

 For $V_{ds}$ = 1.72V, the $V_{gs}$ sweep from 0V to 1.8V with 0.2 step.
-The table below is the drain currents to the voltage sweep $V_{gs}$.
+The table below lists the drain currents corresponding to the $V_{gs}$ voltage sweep.

 | Gate-Source Voltage ($V_{gs}$) | Drain Current ($I_d$) |
 | :--- | :--- |